Shadow Branch Pattern

 For each public branch, maintain a corresponding shadow branch.

-feature/login → public branch
+feature/login โ public branch

-feature/login@local → shadow branch
+feature/login@local โ shadow branch

 Typical base branches:

-develop → public base branch
+main โ public base branch

-develop@local → shadow base branch
+main@local โ shadow base branch

-The shadow branch may contain development scaffolding not intended to be shared.
-The public branch contains only the commits intended for collaboration.
+The shadow branch may contain development scaffolding that is not intended to be shared.

 Workflow

-1. Create both a public branch and its shadow counterpart.
+- Create both a public branch and its shadow counterpart.

 feature/x